DanSnow/typespec-events/.clinerules/memory-bank/activeContext.md

 - Comprehensive tests for `typeSpecTypeToZodString` have been added and are passing.
 - The `playground` package serves as an example of library usage and a location for integration tests that verify emitter output.
 - Integration tests in the playground verify the content of generated files after compilation, rather than programmatically compiling within the test.
+- The plan is to create a dedicated `@typespec-events/runtime` package for the tracking utility functions.
+- The emitter will be responsible for generating the mapping of event names to schemas, which will be consumed by the runtime package.
+- **New Decision**: Combine the generated Zod schemas and the event map into a single `events.zod.ts` file.
+- **New Decision**: Enforce snake_case for `@event` decorator names using a diagnostic.
+- **New Decision**: The `eventSchemas` map keys will use the original snake_case event names.

 ## Learnings and Project Insights